 Aleut hunters and fishermen primarily used harpoons and nets.
 To catch birds, hunters would sometimes throw bolas at them.

 Aleut warriors used bows and arrows and sometimes fought with spears.
 Sometimes they wore bulky armor made of wooden rods lashed

 together and carried hide shields to protect themselves from enemy archers.

 Here is a website of pictures and information about these different types of

 arrowheads and other Aleut artifacts from various sites.

-Aleut hunters would also wear wooden goggles with slits cut into them, to cut the glare of the Arctic sun.
+Aleut hunters would sometimes also wear wooden goggles with slits cut into them, to cut the glare of the Arctic sun.

-What are Aleut arts and crafts like?
+What is Aleut art like?